What is the West Nile virus?

 Can West Nile virus be prevented?

 The virus itself cannot be prevented, but you can take steps to reduce your risk of mosquito bites.
-The US Centers for Disease and Control offer these suggestions:
+The US Centers for Disease Control and Prevention (CDC) offer these suggestions:

 - Apply insect repellent with the ingredient DEET to your exposed skin before going outdoors.
 (Use care when applying insect repellent to children.
 Do not put repellent on their hands, and be careful to avoid their mouths and eyes.)